2013 WCL Conference

-The Canadian Western Conference of Liturgy (WCL) and the Diocese of Calgary invite you to a liturgical conference that will provide you with new insights into “Media Art in Liturgy: A Roman Catholic Vision” The conference to be held on October 18 & 19 (see schedule), and hosted at St. Gerard’s Catholic Church (8944 Elbow Dr. SW Calgary, AB), features Dr. Eileen Crowley, a renowned liturgist and specialist in liturgical media art who is Associate Professor of Liturgy and Worship Arts at Catholic Theological Union in Chicago.
+The Canadian Western Conference of Liturgy (WCL) and the Diocese of Calgary invite you to a liturgical conference that will provide you with new insights into “Media Art in Liturgy: A Roman Catholic Vision” The conference was held on October 18 & 19 (see schedule), and hosted at St. Gerard’s Catholic Church (8944 Elbow Dr. SW Calgary, AB), features Dr. Eileen Crowley, a renowned liturgist and specialist in liturgical media art who is Associate Professor of Liturgy and Worship Arts at Catholic Theological Union in Chicago.

 Highlights of the Conference:

 - How to integrate media art (especially photography and video) in a way that respects the nature of Catholic liturgy.

 - How to use environmental media art to incorporate beauty in liturgical spaces for school and temporary worship spaces